Samsung/tizen-docs/docs/application/dotnet/guides/security/privacy-related-permissions.md

 ## Prerequisites

-To enable your application to use the privacy-related permissions functionality:
+To enable your application to use the privacy-related permissions functionality, follow the steps mentioned below:

 1. To use the methods and properties of the [Tizen.Security](/application/dotnet/api/TizenFX/latest/api/Tizen.Security.html) namespace, include it in your application: